edocrippaofficial/MiaHotStart/README.md

 ### Usage

-To use the plugin just register it after the instantiation of a Fastify instance
+To use the plugin, simply register it after creating an instance of Fastify:
 ```js
 import MiaHotStart from 'mia-hot-start'